 The following medications are not usually given by repeat prescription:

-Antibiotics, Contraceptive Pills, Hormone Replacement Therapy and others where it would be unsafe to continue earlier prescriptions without you being seen.
+Antibiotics, some Contraceptive Pills, Hormone Replacement Therapy and others where it would be unsafe to continue earlier prescriptions without you being seen.